 For years after Vietnam, there were no definitive psychiatric standards which could be applied to assess the symptomology suffered by hundreds of thousands of veterans who were exposed to the horrors of war during their service in-country.
 Finally, in 1980, the American Psychiatric Association in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM III) recognized PTSD as an anxiety disorder thereby giving the disorder a distinct psychiatric nomenclature.

 The key component of PTSD in the DSM III is a “stressor” which is exposure to a traumatic event that the person witnessed or was confronted with that involved actual or threatened death or serious injury.
 The person’s response involves fear, helplessness, or horror.
-The veteran may be gripped with a psychological numbness after the event which could continue for weeks, months, or even years.
-The veteran may suffer:
+A veteran suffering from PTSD may be gripped with a psychological numbness after the event which could continue for weeks, months, or even years.

 - guilt over surviving when others did not